 By the time I reached junior high we had settled down in Boise, where the family remained until I finished high school.
-I tried to leave but eventually came back to Boise to attend Boise State University, where I met my wife Kimberly.
+I tried to leave but eventually came back to Boise to attend Boise State University, where I met my wife.
 We both graduated in 1995.

 I'm now very grateful for that decision to come to Arizona.
 My wife and I fell in love with Tucson and our two oldest children were born there.
 A few years later we moved to the Phoenix area, where my youngest daughter was born.
-We've settled down in Gilbert now, but our oldest is headed back to Tucson to attend the U of A, and we have high hopes for the other two.
+We've settled down in Gilbert now, but two eldest are back to Tucson attending the U of A, and we have high hopes for the youngest.